dhavvval/ANNIE-Scripts/README.md

-This are just some of the script for my own use.
+These are just some of the script for my own use.